 Suitable for listening to music and general media consumption, the SE215 are good-sounding earphones with a neutral mid-range, an emphasized bass, and a recessed treble.
 Their bass is controlled, deep, and powerful while their mid-range is clean and fairly balanced.
 On the other hand, their treble can be too sharp and piercing on some tracks, which is a big turn-off for some people.

 For blocking out ambient noise, the SE215 are an excellent pair of earphones.
 While they lack ANC technology, they block a good amount of background noise.
 They are especially effective for blocking out background chatter and are good at reducing the sound of airplane engines and high-frequency noises.
-This makes them ideal for commuting, traveling, and office use, with their minimal leakage allowing you to listen to music at high volume without disturbing people around you.
+This makes them ideal headphones for travel, commute, and office use, with their minimal leakage allowing you to listen to music at high volume without disturbing people around you.

 On the whole, the SE215 are great earphones for casual everyday use.
 Their build quality is great while their sound quality is good.
 They are a bit more comfortable for long listening sessions than many other in-ear headphones and already include foam ear tips in the box.
 You can use them for listening to music and audiobooks and for gaming and watching movies, with their regular wired connection allowing for easy compatibility with most devices.